 Anna Bautista, Manong Andy, 2019, acrylic on canvas, 36" x 48"

-Then there's Manong Andy, which places Andy Warhol's face in the person of a taho vendor, with that vendor's taho can carrying the design of a Campbell's Soup can, mocking―it would seem―Filipino neocolonial culture that is given to thinking the taho drink inferior to Campbell's soup as food, never mind if many Pinoys would still secretly prefer their peasant food to the relatively expensive American status product.
-The vendor's anachronistic bananas also not only elicits a meaning concerning "two jobs" or a small-scale "diversification" idea in hard times, it also recalls Warhol's design of a Velvet Underground album cover, itself a part of the Warholian label's multi-disciplinary divergences during the pink of his wealth's peaking health.
-It's as if here Bautista is taking an (perhaps) unlikely Marxist stance on the Warholian brand, over a socialist pink color beloved by the European working class, while touting a symbol of banana republics―this is of course a reading of the painting we would like to own, in case Bautista hates or disowns it with a loud neoliberal guffaw.
+Then there's Manong Andy, which places Andy Warhol's face in the person of a taho vendor, with that vendor's taho can carrying the design of a Campbell's Soup can, mocking―it would seem―Filipino neocolonial culture that is given to thinking the taho drink is inferior to Campbell's soup as food, never mind if many Pinoys would still secretly prefer their peasant food to the relatively expensive and American, thus status, product.
+The vendor's anachronistic bananas also not only elicit a meaning concerning "two jobs" or a small-scale "diversification" idea in hard times, they also recall Warhol's design of a Velvet Underground album cover, itself a part of the Warholian label's multi-disciplinary divergences during the pink of the artist's wealth's peaking health.
+It's as if Bautista is here taking a (perhaps unlikely) Marxist stance on the Warholian brand, over a socialist pink color beloved by West European socialists of old, while touting a symbol of banana republics―this is of course a reading of the painting we would like to own, in case Bautista hates or disowns it with a loud neoliberal guffaw.

 Anna Bautista, Louisa V. (After Amorsolo), 2019, acrylic on canvas, 48" x 60"

-Thirdly there's Louisa V. (After Amorsolo), wherein a girl from a more clearly Amorsolo painting (with the main figure here replaced by a friend or someone from Bautista's family) carries not a bunch of harvested rice stalks this time but a large bag by XOXO (a brand started in the 1990s).
-It is in this painting that the focus is not anymore on just ridiculing Amorsolo or his subjects nor in just touting a Marxist view on the brands and celebrities of the wealthy (or of the American imported-product connoisseur).
+Thirdly there's Louisa V. (After Amorsolo), wherein a girl from a more clearly Amorsolo painting (with the main figure here replaced by a friend of the artist or someone from Bautista's family) carries not a bunch of harvested rice stalks this time but a large bag by XOXO (a brand started in the 1990s).
+It is in this painting that the focus is not anymore on just ridiculing Amorsolo or his subjects nor in just touting a Marxist view on the brands and celebrity beauties of the wealthy class (or of the Filipino imported-product connoisseur).
 The focus has shifted to something more visceral, something resembling pathos, by placing at the center of the canvas the strength of the two aforementioned paintings' narratives in the person of an innocent-looking peasant class element who doesn't seem to be pretending to be a goddess or Walt Disney heroine.
-Here she is looking atraight at the viewer's "camera," sincerely smiling as if she just received a gift from her landlord, a member of the lumpenbourgeois class.
+Here she is looking straight at the viewer's "camera," sincerely smiling as if she just received a gift from her landlord, a member of the lumpenbourgeois class.